grypesc/graduateAdmissions/README.md

 ### graduateAdmissions
-Visualization, analysis and predictive modelling of a kaggle graduate admissions dataset.
+Visualization, analysis and predictive modeling of a Kaggle graduate admissions dataset.
 Check raport.pdf for more information.